ahgora/alpine-test-php/README.md

 Building the base image
 -----------------------

-To create the base image `ahgora/alpine-php5-build`, execute the following command on the tutum-docker-php folder:
+To create the base image `ahgora/alpine-php5-build`, execute the following command on the alpine-php5-build folder:

-      docker build -t ahgora/alpine-test-php  .
+      docker build -t <build_name>  .

 Running your Apache+PHP docker image